 3. Collective Mark

-Collective mark is used by any association or public institution or companies listed under Section 8 of Companies Act, 2013.
-This mark is used to inform public about the distinctive features of their company or product or service collectively.
-It is used by the members/traders to distinguish themselves or their products or services in respect of the rules, standards set by company.
+A collective mark is used by any association or public institution or companies listed under Section 8 of Companies Act, 2013.
+This mark is used to inform the public about the distinctive features of their company or product or service collectively.
+It is used by the members/traders to distinguish themselves or their products or services in respect of the rules, standards set by the company.
 An example of this mark is “Reliance Group Logo”, and the companies who are using this logo represent themselves as a part of “Reliance Group”.

 4. Certification Mark

-A mark or sign that specifies the quality, origin, materials, or other details of the product or service issued by the owner is a Certification Mark.
+A mark or sign that specifies the quality, origin, materials or other details of the product or service issued by the owner is a Certification Mark.
 This helps to bring the standard of the product in terms of its guarantee and warranted to the customer.
 Furthermore, This mark is usually seen on phones, packed food, toys etc which ensures that the product has good quality and examined under several standard tests.
 This mark helps to gain the trust of customers towards the product about the product specifications.
 Examples of this mark are ISO Mark, Wool Mark etc.

 5. Sound Mark

-This brand ensures safety of a sound associated with any product, service or brand.
-It helps the audience to easily identify particular product or service represented by that sound.
+This brand ensures the safety of a sound associated with any product, service or brand.
+It helps the audience to easily identify a particular product or service represented by that sound.
 Examples of this mark are the sound of Airtel, IPL etc.